 Field Welding, as the name specifies, is done outside the manufacturing shop where the outside environment is not controlled.
 As most of the time it is done on construction sites, it becomes very challenging to maintain the quality of the welded product.
 In this article, I will cover a few important points for the requirements of field welding of various components like piping, tanks, structures, etc.

 Documents Applicable for Field Welding:

 - ASME Code SectionⅨ

 General Requirements During Field Welding:

-- The materials of welding consumable in all applicable welding processes must meet all the requirements mentioned in the governing codes, standards and company specifications with the applicable consumable certificates.
+The materials of welding consumables in all applicable welding processes must meet all the requirements mentioned in the governing codes, standards, and company specifications with the applicable consumable certificates.

 - A permanent backing strip shall not be used.